hapax/hapax.github.io/assets/teaching.md

 You can take anything and shrubbify it, because all you do is generate minor variants of the same problem.
 Find 15 distinct problems, and you have yourself a textbook.

+and a lot of
+collaboration with the professional navigators, people who know the landscape and use the trails.